EssVisionAB/System.Linq.Dynamic.ApiFilter/README.md

     public void AddBuilderType(string targetTypeName, Type builderType){...}
     public void AddBuilderType<T>(string targetTypeName){...}
 ```
-Where targetTypeName is the fullname of the data type and builderType is an implementation of IPredicateBuilder extending abstract PredicateBuilder<TEntity> class.
+Where targetTypeName is the fullname of the data type and builderType is an implementation of IPredicateBuilder extending the abstract PredicateBuilder<TEntity> base class.

 ### supported operands and there sql equivalent
  operands | sql equivalent | data types